psyouloveme/seventhcross-flycast/README.md

 In your flycast install make a `lua` folder.

-Go to Settings -> Advanced -> Lua Scripting -> Lua Filename: `lua\seventhcross\seventhcross-us.lua`
+Go to Settings -> Advanced -> Lua Scripting -> Lua Filename: `lua\seventhcross\seventhcross-us.lua`.

+There's a meta-window that controls which windows are visible, otherwise the stat display window is open by default.
 Lotta stuff doesn't work yet, sorry.